 - Robotic Combat Vehicles (RCV), Manned Lead Vehicles, Unmanned Vehicles, Unmanned Aerial Vehicle, Unmanned Ground Vehicles, Air force & Navy and other DoD vehicles

-- Commercial Vehicles and systems using CAN
+- Commercial and Electric Vehicles

 U.S. Army’s Program Executive Office Ground Combat Systems/U.S. Army's Program Executive Office, Combat Support & Combat Service Support